Sphereon-Opensource/gx-agent/packages/gx-agent-cli/README.md

 ## Export example participant-input-credential.json

-There is a command to export a template/example participant self-description to disk.
-You can then edit this example self-description with your information.
+There is a command to export a template/example for two version of participants self-description to disk.
+If you want to create a Pariticipant according to v2206 api, you can call it with that specific version `-v v2206`, or you can call it with `-v v2210` to get the new version of Participant Self-Description. _Also calling it without a version param will generate v2210 version of a participant self-description._ You can then edit this example self-description with your information.
 The `--show` argument, displays the example self-description to your console.